We offer a variety of services for students, faculty and staff in order to support their academic and personal needs.

 Media Resources provides copying services and an array of audio visual services, including:

-Photocopy machines are available on the upper level next to the main circulation desk and the lower level next to the stairwell near the Interlibrary Loan and Serials office, and the archives.
+Photocopy machines are available on the main level next to the main circulation desk and the lower level next to the stairwell near the Writing Center, and the Archives.

 These machines have several capabilities including:

 For Faculty/Staff: Central photocopy services are located in Office Services.

 Poster printing and lamination is done through Media Resources, and they should be contacted directly.